AndrewGuerrero/ng-caryll/content/effective_cpp.md

 mp.checkOut();    // which one?
 ```

-Even though there is no two-faced functionality here, since `ElectronicGadget::checkOut()` is
+Since `ElectronicGadget::checkOut()` is `private`, the functionality is not two-faced.
+That doesn't mean its not
-`private`, its still confusing, especially when code becomes more complex.
+confusing, especially when code becomes more complex.

- ### Deadly multiple inheritance diamond**
+ ### Deadly multiple-inheritance diamond

 ``` cpp
 class File { ... };